Dreem-Organization/bender-r-client/README.md

 # Bender Client for Python

-> :warning: The full **DOCUMENTATION** on bender-python-client can be found [HERE](https://bender-optimizer.readthedocs.io/en/latest/documentation/python.html).
+> :warning: The full **DOCUMENTATION** on bender-r-client can be found [HERE](https://bender-optimizer.readthedocs.io/en/latest/documentation/r.html).

 ## Setup